-The boundary for the St. Thomas Synagogue and Synagogue Office consists of just the parcel of land at No. 16AB Krystal Gade, in the Queens Quarter of Charlotte Amalie.
+The boundary for the St. Thomas Synagogue and Synagogue Office consists of the parcel of land at #16AB Crystal Gade, in the Queens Quarters of Charlotte Amalie.
+It is bounded on the south by Crystal Gade (the name of the street), on the east by Crystal Gade #16C, on the west by Crystal Gade #15, and on the north by Lille Gronne Gade #3B.